 If you keep these tips in mind, most brake light problems will be easy to diagnose and fix on your own.

+Check out all the Vision and Safety products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on diagnosing and repairing brake light problems, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Morguefile